chrisgoringe/cg-image-filter/README.md

 ![text workflow](images/text%20workflow.png)

 ## Text Image Filter with Extras

 Just like the Text Image Filter, but with three extra text fields, intended for short form - like specifying the denoising you want on the next step.

 They are all strings, so you'll probably need to run the output through some sort of conversion node.
+If you need more than three, consider using the 'Split Text by Commas' helper node.

+If you use the optional 'tip' input, the contents will be displayed under the extras input fields, so you can remind yourself what they are for!

 ---